-20. The user auditor shall modify the opinion in the user auditor's report in accordance with ASA 705 if the user auditor is unable to obtain sufficient appropriate audit evidence regarding the services provided by the service organisation relevant to the audit of the user entity's financial report.
+- 20. The user auditor shall modify the opinion in the user auditor's report in accordance with ASA 705 (Revised and Redrafted)5 if the user auditor is unable to obtain sufficient appropriate audit evidence regarding the services provided by the service organisation relevant to the audit of the user entity's financial report.
 (Ref: Para.
-A42)
+A42) - 21.
+The user auditor shall not refer to the work of a service auditor in the user auditor's report containing an unmodified opinion unless required by law or regulation to do so.
+If such reference is required by law or regulation, the user auditor's report shall indicate that the

-See ASA 705 Modifications to the Opinion in the Independent Auditor's Report, paragraph 6.
+See ASA 705 (Revised and Redrafted) Modifications to the Opinion in the Independent Auditor's Report, paragraph 6.